rightjs/rightjs-docs/docs/en/docs/dom/element.md

     update(mixed content) -> Element self

-Replaces the current element internal structure with the given content
+Replaces the current element's internal structure with the given content

-__NOTE__: all the scripts will be evaluated _after_ the update
+__NOTE__: All scripts will be evaluated _after_ the update.

     // <div id="one">foo bar</div>